Amy Coney Barrett and Mitch McConnell want you to believe the unbelievable.

-Justice Amy Coney Barrett Barrett on Sunday responded to critics blasting the Supreme Court as hyperpartisan in the wake of its refusal to stop Texas’ near-total abortion ban earlier this month.
-And she did so in a place named after one of the country’s most strident hyper-partisans: The University of Louisville’s McConnell Center.
+Supreme Court Justice Amy Coney Barrett Barrett on Sunday responded to critics blasting the high court as hyperpartisan in the wake of its refusal to stop Texas’ near-total abortion ban earlier this month.
+And she did so in a place named after one of the country’s most strident hyper-partisans: the University of Louisville’s McConnell Center.
 Yes, that McConnell.
 The venue’s namesake, Senator Mitch McConnell, proudly introduced her.

 “My goal today is to convince you that this court is not comprised of a bunch of partisan hacks,” Barrett said, while McConnell, who single-handedly pushed through her confirmation process mere days before the 2020 presidential election, looked on from several feet away.